 “Contrary to the opinion of many, you can give up whiteness and Jeff James, while taking you on a very personal journey of his own, provides readers with both solid research and compelling reasons to do so.”

 — Skot Welch, Founder and President of Global Bridgebuilders, Co-Author of Plantation Jesus: Race, Faith and a New Way Forward

 Jeff James has been a leader in the technology, marketing consulting, and publishing industries for the past twenty-five years.
-He held numerous marketing leadership roles at Microsoft Corporation; launched and managed Mythology, a strategic marketing consulting firm; and is currently a vice president and publisher of business and leadership books and e-courses for one of the world’s largest publishers.
+He held numerous marketing leadership roles at Microsoft Corporation; launched and managed Mythology, a strategic marketing consulting firm; and was a vice president and publisher of business and leadership books and e-courses for HarperCollins Publishers.
 He has led transformational diversity, innovation, and marketing projects at organizations such as Aetna, Cisco, the Boy Scouts of America, and the International Justice Mission.

 Jeff holds a Master of Science from West Virginia University in Labor Relations and is currently pursuing a Ph.D. at Eastern University in Organizational Leadership.
 His lifelong interest in diversity, inclusion and innovation led him to co-found Create West Virginia, a non-profit initiative to advance innovation economy opportunities in his home state.
-He currently lives in the Nashville, Tennessee, area.
+He currently lives in Philadelphia, PA.

 ABOUT THE BOOK

 It's one thing to know about white privilege.
 It's another to try to give it up.

 Jeff James was one of the good white guys—or so he thought.
 But when he asked an African American friend how he could help fight the rising tide of racism, he had to think again.
 "Simple," she shot back, "get rid of whiteness."